ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 Tactic: include a 'miscellaneous' block for handling generic things that need to be done (email, interruptions, etc)

-## Finish your work at the same time each day
+## Tactic #2: Finish your work at the same time each day

 **Fixed-schedule productivity:** have a firm goal of not working past a certain time, then work backwards to find productivity strategies that allow you to satisfy this declaration.

 * You drop what can't be done, and find ways to maximize what you want to do given your limited time budget

-Tactic: set drastic quotas on the major sources of _shallow_ endeavors while protecting the _deep_ efforts
+**Tactic**: set drastic quotas on the major sources of _shallow_ endeavors while protecting the _deep_ efforts

 * Be asymmetric in the culling your activities to make the fixed-schedule productivity work: cut the shallow while preserving the deep
-* Limits to time necessitate more careful thinking about your organizational habits, leading to more value produced
+* Limiting your time forces you to carefully think about your actions, forcing you to be more productive

 This is a **meta-habit** that's simple to adopt but broad in impact

-# Give Yourself Down Time - It Helps with Recovery
+# Give Yourself Down Time

+Aka: Don't take your work home

 You need to be able to relax your brain when you're not working, so that it's ready to again give a 100% when you start working again.
 If you don't have any problems with that, then go ahead and skip this section.
 If you find yourself thinking about work when you're sitting with your family, then read on.

 One tactic for this: Have a Shutdown Ritual